Signed in as:

 Belal described the hospital as his second home, due to the warm patient care he received.
 He is now truly elated to be able to see his parent, siblings, and friends again.

-By making a donation today, you can ensure our operating theatre staff have a livelihood and can continue to perform vital sight saving work in the community; so that children like Belal can see again.
+By making a donation today, you can ensure our team can continue to perform vital sight saving work in the community; so that children like Belal can see again.

 How you can help